Projects designed to make therapy more accessible for those who might otherwise be left without support

 Current Project: Free Therapy for the Unseen Middle

 Right now, I am offering 6 free sessions to one woman at a time living in London.
 This project is aimed at women who are employed and earning between £20k–£30k annually — a group I call the Unseen Middle.
-Too often, this population is neglected by volunteer projects: they earn too much to access subsidised support, but therapy still feels out of reach.

-Women who are immigrants or children of immigrants
+Are immigrants or children of immigrants

 I will work with one woman for 6 weekly sessions.
 Once that course is completed, I will reopen applications and invite someone else into the project.